 Attention!
 There are two possible migration scenarios depending on which CMS platforms you choose.

-If you’re migrating from non-Bridge type platforms, like WiX, Blogger, HTML static website, Tumblr, Perch, SquareSpace and MediaWiki then you don’t need to install the Connection Bridge to any of these platforms.
-There are only 3 steps to proceed with:
+If you’re migrating from non-Bridge type platforms, like WiX, Blogger, HTML static website, Tumblr, Perch, Weebly, Kentico, Google Sites, and Umbraco, then you don’t need to install the Connection Bridge to any of these platforms.

 - Select your non-Bridge type CMS platform your Existing website is built on.